Zero-Tang/NoirVisor/doc/cache_list.md

 ### Insertion
 The insertion will pick the oldest node in the pool.
 Replace the data content and then make it the newest. \
-In order to make it the newest, link it before the head. \
+In order to make it the newest, link it before the head.
-Insertion can be placed
 ```C
 void insert(u64 data)
 {